Posted & filed under Community Resilience, Flood Mitigation, Flooding News, In The Press, Potwell Dyke Flood Group.

 Posted & filed under Bramley Newspaper, Community Resilience, Flood Mitigation, In The Press, Potwell Dyke Flood Group.

+Potwell Dyke flooding scheme approved It’s great news that the Potwell Dyke flood alleviation scheme has been approved after many years of planning and designing.
 The scheme will reduce flood risk to over 70 homes on Church Street, Easthorpe and downstream.
-During heavy rainfall, any overflow from the Potwell Dyke will be stored temporarily behind the bund.
-The water is then released in a controlled manner through a hydraIMG_7966ulic mechanism back into the Potwell Dyke.
+During heavy rainfall, any overflow from the Potwell Dyke will be stored temporarily behind… Read more »

 Mansfield’s sustainable flood resilience